LSD Abuse Rehab, Rehabilitation, Recovery and Treatment

 Flashbacks and LSD Abuse

-People who have habitually used LSD can also experience flashbacks, or recurrences of certain aspects of the drug experience.
+People who have habitually used LSD can also experience flashbacks or recurrences of certain aspects of the drug experience.
 Flashbacks may occur suddenly, often without warning, and may hit anywhere from a few days after use to more than a year following the last use of LSD.
-In some individuals, the flashbacks can persist and cause significant distress or impairment in social or occupational functioning, a condition known as hallucinogen-induced persisting perceptual disorder (HPPD).
+In some individuals, the flashbacks can persist and cause significant distress or impairment in social or occupational functioning, a condition known as a hallucinogen-induced persisting perceptual disorder (HPPD).

-Most users of LSD voluntarily decrease or stop its use over time, and as such, LSD is often not thought of as an addictive drug since it is less likely to produce compulsive drug-seeking behavior.
+Most users of LSD voluntarily decrease or stop its use over time, and as such, LSD is often not thought of like an addictive drug since it is less likely to produce compulsive drug-seeking behavior.
 However, LSD does produce tolerance, so LSD users who take the drug repeatedly must take progressively higher doses to achieve the state of intoxication that they had previously achieved.
 This is an extremely dangerous practice, given the unpredictability of the drug.
 In addition, cross-tolerance between LSD and other hallucinogens has been reported.

 We provide an atmosphere where you can feel SAFE AND SECURE at our intimate, luxurious Recovery Center.
 Journey Malibu’s LSD Abuse Rehab offers the most effective drug treatment available today.